The best thing about food is it makes it possible for you to taste experience age-old cultures and traditions in one bite.

 - Don’t ask for chopsticks, as they are only used when noodle dishes are served on their own.

-- Most dishes in Thailand are actually eaten with a spoon (held in the right hand) and a fork (held in the left hand) is only used to push food on to the spoon.
+- Most Thailand dishes are actually eaten with a spoon (held in the right hand) and a fork (held in the left hand) is only used to push food on to the spoon.

 - Eat sticky rice with your right hand!